Dibasic/SS13PaperworkSimulator/README.md

 # Contribution
 Please feel free to submit your own work if you are willing to have it available under CC BY-NC-SA 3.0.

+To add a template, place it in a `.txt` file in a directory inside `templates/`, then add its name and path to `templates/index.json`.
+Submit via pull request and check here for requested changes until it is merged.
+When submitting your work, you may add your name or ckey to `credits.json`.

 # Attribution
 All included images have been sourced from the Baystation12/Baystation12 repository and are attributed to their respective original authors.
 All included templates, whether sourced from the Baystation12 Wiki or committed by or on behalf of their original authors, are attributed to their respective original authors.
 Any characters, settings, and events referred to as part of the Baystation12 story and lore are attributed to their respective original authors.